ublue-os/forge/README.md

 ### Reverse Proxy

-As an entry point for all components we use [Traefik](https://doc.traefik.io/traefik/) as a reverse proxy.
+As an entry point for all web components we use [Traefik](https://doc.traefik.io/traefik/) as a reverse proxy.
 Based on URL routing it will redirect the traffic to the right container instance.

 The reverse proxy dashboard is available at <https://traefik.ublue.local>